Schubert structure operators and K_T(G/B)

-Similarly, in $K_T(G/B)$, the products
+Similarly, in $K_T^*(G/B)$, the products

-define classes $a_{wv}^u, \acirc_{wv}^u \in K_T$, with subtler positivity properties proven in \cite{AGM}.\footnote{In \cite{GrahamKumar}, the authors denote the coefficients $\acirc_{wv}^u$ by $p_{w,v}^u$, and the classes $\xi^\circ_u$ by $\xi^u_B$.}
+define classes $a_{wv}^u, \acirc_{wv}^u \in K_T^*$, with subtler positivity properties proven in \cite{AGM}.\footnote{In \cite{GrahamKumar}, the authors denote the coefficients $\acirc_{wv}^u$ by $p_{w,v}^u$, and the classes $\xi^\circ_u$ by $\xi^u_B$.}

-It is a very famous problem to compute these in a manifestly positive way, only solved in special cases such as $u,v\in W^P$ where $G/P$ is a Grassmannian or $2$-step flag manifold \cite{KT,Buch,KZJ17}.
+It is a very famous problem to compute these in a manifestly positive way, only solved in special cases such as $u,v\in W^P$ where $G/P$ is a Grassmannian or $2$-step flag manifold \cite{KT,Buch,KZJ17}, or when $W$ is a free Coxeter group \cite[Theorem 2.5]{BerensteinRichmond}.
 Another solved case is $u=w$, in which case $c_{wv}^w$ is computed positively by the AJS/Billey formula \cite{AJS,Billey} (recalled below) for the point restrictions $S_w|_v = c_{wv}^v$ of Schubert classes, $\acirc_{vw}^w$ similarly in \cite{Graham,WillemsH}, and $a_{vw}^w$ in \cite[Theorem 3.12]{Graham} (see also \cite{LenartZainoulline}).
 In this paper, we prove formul\ae\ for the $\{c_{uv}^w, a_{uv}^w, \acirc_{uv}^w\}$ in terms of certain compositions of operators in the nil/zero Hecke algebras, applied to $1$.
 Along the way, we reprove the AJS/Billey and Graham/Willems formul\ae; more specifically, our nonpositive formul\ae\ reduce to those positive formul\ae\ in the special case $u=w$.

 Given a word $R$ in $G$'s simple reflections, let $\prod R$ denote its ordinary product and $\wt\prod R$ its Demazure product.
 Given a true or false statement $\tau$, let $[\tau] = 1$ if true, $0$ if false.